 At the end of the rotation, fellows earn certification in ECT that may be required for future credentialing for hospital ECT privileges.

-The objectives of this research experience are to introduce fellows to all phases of the conduct of clinical research including hypothesis generation, literature search and review, study design, data collection and analysis, and presentation and publication of research findings; and to teach methods for establishing the validity and reliability of clinical measures.
+The goal of geriatric psychiatry fellows' research experience is to introduce fellows to all phases of the conduct of clinical research including hypothesis generation, literature search and review, study design, data collection and analysis, and presentation and publication of research findings; and to teach methods for establishing the validity and reliability of clinical measures.
 These objectives are accomplished by faculty serving as research preceptors for fellows who express interests in the research and request to work with that faculty person.
 The Program Director reviews research options with each fellow and assists in locating the most appropriate preceptor as needed.
 For those fellows not interested in research, a suitable elective clinical experience is identified and substituted.

 Please refer to the conferences section for details of various conferences and seminars held through the year.

-The program director solicits feedback regarding the program and fellows' training experience directly from each fellow on an ongoing basis.
+The program director solicits feedback regarding the program and fellows' training experience directly from each fellow.
 This feedback is essential in tailoring the fellowship to meet the training needs of fellows and to ensure the achievement of the objectives outlined above.
 Fellows have the opportunity to confidentially evaluate their supervisors every 3 months.
 They also have the opportunity to provide written feedback on rotations, on lectures, as well as on the entire program.
 This feedback is important in selecting targets for program improvement each year.